Azure/Azure-Sentinel/MasterPlaybooks/IP-Enrichment/readme.md

 ## For malicious IP addresses received from the incident
  1. The list of IP address is passed as Entity to each of the nested playbook.
- 2. Each nested playbook accepts IP list as entity from master playbook and respectively performs defined automated actions(Block/Unblock IP) for each IP address.
+ 2. Each nested playbook accepts IP list as entity from master playbook and respectively performs defined automated actions for each IP address.
  3. The response from each of the nested playbook is returned to master playbook.
  4. Response from each nested playbook is attached to incident comment and consolidated incident comment is created.
  5. If all the nested playbooks returns success response , the incident will be closed.